queuebit/spelldle/LEARNINGS.md

   - I signed up for the [waitlist](https://github.com/features/copilot/signup)
 - [x] prettier isn't working for typescript files
   - VSCode [settings](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode#default-formatter) were set for `[javascript]` and not [all languages.
+- [ ] Tailwind intellisense isn't there for VSCode

 ---